Walt Disney Animation Studios: 2019–present: Ongoing changes and struggles

 By 2023, the studio had opened a new apprentice program for hand-drawn animators.
 That same year, the live-action/animated short film Once Upon a Studio was released to celebrate Disney's 100th anniversary, which occurred in October 2023.
 It went on to win the award for Outstanding Animated Short Form Program at the 3rd Children's and Family Emmy Awards.

 The 2D/CG hybrid musical-fantasy film Wish was released in November 2023.
 The film's theme is inspired by Disney's 100th anniversary.
 It received mixed reviews from critics and grossed roughly $255 million worldwide against a production budget of $175–200 million, resulting in a loss of an estimated $131 million.
 The film was nominated for several awards, including the Golden Globe Award for Best Animated Feature Film.

-The studio provided both CG and hand-drawn animation of fireflies for the Disney Parks ride Tiana's Bayou Adventure, which opened in 2024 and is inspired by The Princess and the Frog.
+The studio provided both CG and hand-drawn animation for the Disney Parks ride Tiana's Bayou Adventure, which opened in 2024 and is inspired by The Princess and the Frog.

 In September 2024, Lee announced that she was stepping down from her position as Disney Animation's chief creative officer to return to full-time filmmaking at the studio—specifically, to direct and write Frozen 3 and also to write and executive produce Frozen 4.
 Jared Bush was named as her successor.

 The studio released the sequel Moana 2 in November 2024.
 The project was originally under development as a series for Disney+ before being reworked into a theatrical feature film.
 The film received mixed reviews and was a commercial success, grossing over $1 billion worldwide.

+In November 2025, the sequel Zootopia 2 was released.
+The film was a commercial success, grossing $1 billion and won the BAFTA Award for Best Animated Film.
+It was also nominated for Best Animated Feature at the 98th Academy Awards as well as Best Motion Picture – Animated and Cinematic and Box Office Achievement at the 83rd Golden Globe Awards.
+On December 31, 2025, Zootopia 2 surpassed Frozen 2 to become the studio's top-grossing movie of all time.
+The following month, it surpassed Pixar's Inside Out 2 to become Hollywood's highest-grossing animated film in history.

 Production logo

+Excerpt of Mickey Mouse short Steamboat Willie on which the production logo used since 2007 was based.

 Until 2007, Walt Disney Animation Studios did not use a traditional production logo, using the standard Walt Disney Pictures logo instead.
 Starting with the 2007 film Meet the Robinsons, an on-screen production logo based on Steamboat Willie was added.
 The logo has had variants, such as pixilation for the 2012 film Wreck-It Ralph.

-Steamboat Willie entered the public domain on January 1, 2024, as it was published in 1928.
-The logo remains in use.
+Despite Steamboat Willie entering the public domain in 2024, as it was published in 1928, the logo remains in use.